 As each vaccine is approved, it will be rolled out in phases.

-The Joint Committee on Vaccination and Immunisation (JCVI) published updated advice on 31 December on the groups who should be prioritised for vaccination.
-On Wednesday 7th April, the MHRA and JCVI provided updated information on the AstraZeneca COVID-19 vaccine.
-The JCVI released an interim statement on phase 2 of the vaccination programme in February and is currently finalising its advice for this phase.
+The Joint Committee on Vaccination and Immunisation (JCVI) published updated advice on 30 December on the groups who should be prioritised for vaccination.
+The JCVI also released a statement on phase 2 of the COVID-19 vaccination programme in April.
+On Friday 7th May, the JCVI updated their advice and published an independent report on the use of the AstraZeneca COVID-19 vaccine.

 As a doctor, should I be vaccinated against COVID-19?